raihanameen/universal-wordpress/README.md

 # Universal Wordpress

-## These are some reassons why use this Docker Compose in your production environment.
+## These are some reasons why use this Docker Compose in your production environment.

 ☝️ 1 command to install